civboot/civboot/README.md

 modern smartphones.
 Therefore, we will also need simpler software -- something like 100MHz CPUs with only a 10MiB of memory.

-The Civboot stack will not be built in a night.
+The Civboot manufacturing, hardware and software stacks will not be built in a night.
 It will require probably hundreds of interested people working in many different fields.
 All Civboot components should be designed so that parts of them can be built with off the shelf components.
 The end goal is that _every component_ can be built inside a Civboot.
 "Every component" means not just that you could use a Civboot to build a CPU, it means **you can use a Civboot to build a Civboot** from only raw or recycled materials.

 Once a stack can be self-replicated we should keep iterating on the process.
 Make each sub-stack: